 Balaam’s oracle contains a promise of abundance and prosperity for Israel (Num 24:5–7).
 Looking down on their tents, he likens them to a forest containing aromatic aloe and cedars.
 Aloes are not native to Canaan, but the metaphor may refer to the immigrant Israelites “planted” in the Promised Land by God.
 Cedars do not grow near streams, and this may simply refer to any coniferous tree.
 The image of abundant waters and seed refer to the richness of the land of Canaan and the covenantal promise of children.

-While a star is a common metaphor for kings for kings in the ancient Near East, it is seldom used in the Bible (Is 14:12; Ezek 32:7).
+While a star is a common metaphor for kings in the ancient Near East, it is seldom used in the Bible (Is 14:12; Ezek 32:7).
 Its association here with a scepter, the symbol of royal power (Ps 45:6), however, makes this identification more certain.
 Balaam’s oracle thus predicts the rise of the monarchy in Israel and the extension of its power (like the waving of the scepter) over the lands of Transjordan.

 Dig into the Bible with IVP’s Bible Background Commentary